Find Affordable College Courses

 100% Women

 West Chester University of Pennsylvania is the 13th most popular school in the nation for students seeking a master's degree in nutrition.
 The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
-During the 2020-2021 academic year, 26 people received their master's degree in nutrition from WCUPA.
-About 100% of this group were women, and 12% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 26 people received their master's degree in nutrition from WCUPA.
+Of these students, 100% were women and 24% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in nutrition at West Chester University of Pennsylvania make a median salary of 53,540.

 #14